oldmud0/Disparity-RHE/index.md

 ## To-Do
 1. Make Races fit in with lore
-	a.
-Add Elfin [extends Race]
+    1. Add Elfin [extends Race]
-	b.
-Add Half - Races [half human/half orc]
+    2. Add Half - Races [half human/half orc]
 2. Add references to the gods and storyline
 3. Add blocking and shields
 4. Add magic [Make it so that a spell’s power is different depending upon skill lvl]
-	a.
-Add Spells (extends magic?)
-		i.
-Fireball
-		ii.
-Water Whip
-		iii.
-Shade Claw
+    1. Death Magic
+        1. General Attacking
+    2. Life Magic
+        1. Healing
+        2. vs. Undead
+    3. Beauty Magic
+        1. Disguise
+        2. Wards
 5. Read monster objects from JSON file
-	a.
-Get rid of Gryphon
+    1. Get rid of Gryphon
-	b.
-Hold all monster race info in JSON
+    2. Hold all monster info in JSON
 6. Make levels dynamic, and based on amount of skill levels per level
-	a.
-Make it so that skills add abilities to a hashmap when levelled to certain levels
+7. Make it so that skills add abilities to a hashmap when levelled to certain levels
-	b.
-Find a good way to reference a method that runs the skill
+    1. Find a good way to reference a method that runs the skill
-9. Add *diablo-esc II* levelling
+8. Add *diablo-esc II* levelling
-	a.
-Ability tree, ability points, can only get ability if skill lvl is high enough, etc.
+    1. Ability tree, ability points, can only get ability if skill lvl is high enough, etc.
-11. Add GUI application that allows for the following:
+9. Add GUI application that allows for the following:
-	a.
-Create a Character
+    1. Create a Character
-	b.
-View Created Characters Stats
+    2. View Created Characters Stats
-		i.
-Inventory
+        1. Inventory
-		ii.
-Base Stats
+        2. Base Stats
-		iii.
-Skills
+        3. Skills
-			1. Level
+	4. Level
-			2. Damage Bonuses and such
+	5. Damage Bonuses and such
-		iv.
-Equipped armor
+        1. Equipped armor
-		v.
-All Abilities and Spells
+        2. All Abilities and Spells
-		vi.
-Set up multi-character vs multi-monster battles
-	c.
-Save Character as serialized data, so that players may not edit it easily
+    3. Save Character as serialized data, so that players may not edit it easily
-		i.
-Put in a .ser with Java’s Serializable class
+        1. Put in a .ser with Java’s Serializable class
-	d.
-Allow character to do a text based battle vs a random monster of their level
+    4. Allow character to do a text based battle vs a random monster of their level
-12. Using Slick2D, create a graphics Engine
+10. Using Slick2D, create a graphics Engine
-	i.
-Texture everything
+    1. Texture everything
-	ii.
-Animate everything
+    2. Animate everything
-	iii.
-Set up in game GUI
+    3. Set up in game GUI
-	iv.
-Set up overworld map
+    4. Set up overworld map
+    5. Set up battles
-	v.
-Set up battles
+        1. Set up multi-character vs multi-monster battles
+11. Add a storyline
+    1. WIP, always need more lore

 -----------------------
 <!--- Don't delete me! :( -->